TrustAGI-Lab/graph_datasets/README.md

-## A Repository of Benchmark Graph Dataset
+## A Repository of Benchmark Graph Datasets

 This repository maintains 31 benchmark graph datasets, which are widely used for graph classification.
 The graph datasets consist of: